Fe2000/CapacityDetection/README.md

 # CapacityDetection
-Using deep learning to detect how much milk is left
+Using deep learning to detect how much in a container is left